dev-labs-bg/fullscreen-video-view/README.md

     android:configChanges="orientation|screenSize" />
 ```

+### Network security configuration on Android API 23 or later

+On devices with Android API 23 or later a network security configuration should be set up to allow the cleartext traffic.

+- Add the XML tag `android:usesCleartextTraffic="true"` in the application tag in `AndroidManifest.xml`.
+- Add a `network_security_config.xml` file in the `res/xml` directory and add the domains that you want to use in your application.
+To use this network configuration it must be added in the application tag in `AndroidManifest.xml` (`android:networkSecurityConfig="@xml/network_security_config`).

-Basic video loading (from URL or from a file)
+### Basic video loading (from URL or from a file)
 ```kotlin
 // Loading from URL
 override fun onCreate(savedInstanceState: Bundle?) {